PDS-Lab/WIPE/README.md

 # Introduction

-This is the implementation of the paper, "WIPE, a write-optimized learned index for persistent memory".
+This is the implementation of the paper, "WIPE, a write-optimized learned index for persistent memory" (TACO 2023).

 ## Compile & Run